codingsohyun/codingsohyun/README.md

 ### Hi there 👋

+🙋🏻‍♀️ I'm currently majoring in AI Engineering at SMWU.
+🤔 I like to learn new things and design new ideas.
+😄 I'm also a process-oriented person who loves to make plans.
+👯 Being an outgoing person, I like to develop skills with colleagues and friends.
+⚡ I've spent 4 years in Washington DC, USA when I was young and is cuurently living in Seoul, South Korea.

+👩🏻‍💻 I'm currently interested in Spring, Pytorch, Tensorflow, and overall backend engineering and data analysing.

+### 🛠 Tech Stack 🛠
+## Platforms & Languages

+## Tools

 <!--
 **codingsohyun/codingsohyun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.